CROWN KILLS MAGNA CARTA - JURY TRIALS TO BE CUT

 812 YEARS OF CIVIL ADVANCEMENT

-1214 Battle of Bouvines: The incompetence of the Crown leads to defeat and the loss of Normandy.
-Barons revolt.
+1214 Battle of Bouvines: The incompetence of the Crown leads to defeat and the loss of Normandy, Anjou, Maine Touraine and Brittany.
+The English Barons revolt.

 1215: Magna Carta: The Great Charter, mother of all western constitutions is sealed at Runnymede.
 Rebellious Barons force the Crown to submit to trial by peers.
 King John defeated in a series of a battles.